Drones and gimbals - encoders elevating aerial precision

 The basic principle of an antenna is the accurate positioning of an RF beam on a target.
 PAS utilizes several different electro-mechanical designs for its antennas, depending on the application.
 Rotary position encoders are installed on each motion axis (gimbal) to provide the required precision and accuracy.

-RESOLUTE™ encoders have been flown on UH60 Blackhawk helicopters, where the vibration environment is extremely challenging, as part of the collision avoidance radar.
+RESOLUTE™ true-absolute encoders have been flown on UH60 Blackhawk helicopters, where the vibration environment is extremely challenging, as part of the collision avoidance radar.

-PAS antenna gimbal assembly on a shock and vibration test stand.
+PAS antenna gimbal assembly on a shock and vibration test stand

 Open quotation mark